Help your students experience the world in a new way - all it takes is a trip to the movies!

 Reservation Form Downloads:

-FESTIVAL & POST-FESTIVAL Screenings (Oct & Nov)
+FESTIVAL & EXTENDED-FESTIVAL Screenings (Oct & Nov)

-YEAR-ROUND Screenings (Jan-Sept & Dec)
+YEAR-ROUND Group Screenings (Facets & in-school)

 The Festival’s film programs are aligned with the new Common Core Standards, addressing skills in areas such as: